SeismicSource/sourcespec/README.md

  - a hypocenter file
  - a phase file with P and S arrivals

-The code computes spectra of the two horizontal components and then modulus as:
+The code computes spectra of the two horizontal components (and optionally of the vertical component, as well), and then modulus as:

      sqrt(c1(w)^2+c2(w)^2)